-Further information on the processes leading to emissions of NH3 is given in Annex 1, section A1.2.1.
+Further information on the processes leading to emissions of NH3 is given in annex 1, section A1.2.1.

-NO is formed through nitrification in the surface layers of stored manure or in manure aerated to reduce odour or to promote composting.
+NO is formed initially through nitrification and subsequently also by denitrification in the surface layers of stored manure or in manure aerated to reduce odour or to promote composting.
 At present, few data are available on NO emissions from manure management.
 NO emissions from soils are generally considered to be products of nitrification.
 Increased nitrification is likely to occur after the application of manures and the deposition of excreta during grazing.
-NO emissions arising from livestock buildings and manure stores should be reported under NFR 3B, while those arising after the application of manures to land or from grazed pastures should be reported under NFR 3D.
+NO emissions arising from livestock housing and manure stores should be reported under NFR 3B, while those arising after the application of manures to land or from grazed pastures should be reported under NFR 3D.